lmitechnologies/Gadget_Inspection_Template/pipeline/how-to.md

         - `metadata`: model initialization related metadata.
         - Runtime Parameters: Custom values you need for inference, such as iou thresholds, confidence scores for different classes, or other hyperparameters.

-Here is an example configuration for a pipeline that uses a single segmentation model:
+Here is an example configuration for a pipeline that uses a single pose model:
 ```json
 {
     "model_roles":[